Last updated on April 4th, 2019 at 04:08 pm

 This strange dessert is from the Philippines.
 You can find especially at Christmas time.
 Sweet bread with ice cream.

 There you have it guys, top 40 street food in Southeast Asia that you definitely need to try.
 Exotic, neat, tasty.
 Food is so much varied, especially when you go to countries who have very different culture and customs.
 When you travel to these countries, or any foreign country for that matter, food is definitely a must-try.
 Getting yourself acquainted and infused to the things offered by these new countries and foreign lands will help you discover so many things about them, and most importantly, about yourself.
 Find a friend, talk to the cook, or enjoy the food by yourself.
 Love the experience.

 Want more food guides like this?
 Let us know in the comments and we’ll be sure to add it to our line of posts!
-If you want to know more about street food in Southeast Asia, you can also check additional guides here.
+If you want to know more about street food in Southeast Asia, you can also check our favorite Thai food here.
 If you want to have a street food experience in Bangkok, check this post.

 Want to read more travel guides about Southeast Asia?
 Read our guides on how you can travel to Thailand and visit Taiwan with an extremely low budget.
 If you want to visit beaches, hundreds of small islands, and experience paradise, you might want to visit the Philippines, too.
 My recommendation?
 Relax in Myanmar.
 Myanmar is one of my most memorable Asian travel experience, so you will surely love it.

 Did you like any dishes mentioned in the post?
 My favorites are Pad thai (no. 20) and Mango with Sticky Rice (no. 39).
 What about you?
 Which dish made you hungry for an Asian travel?

 If you liked this post, make sure to give it some juicy love by sharing it to your friends.
 If you have questions, ideas, or any comments, fire away in the comments section!
 I’ll make sure to answer them all.